 What is a Twitter Chat/Hours/Party? :

 Twitter Chat/Hours/Party are basically a fast-paced, interactive conversation between multiple people using the same hashtag # at the same time.
-So, for example, our Twitter Chat/Hour started at 8pm and ended at 9pm, using the hashtag #LemurChat.
+So, for example, #elevenseshour is every weekday between 11am-12pm, almost like a natural mid-morning break you would have in an office.
 Basically, for that hour you are encouraged to follow the hashtag, tweet replies, comments using the hashtag and network with new and old faces.
-Find out who the hosts are too and make sure you follow and include them in your tweets they will help direct people to you and highlight comments when it starts getting too fast!
+Find out who the hosts are, follow them if you want and include hosts in your tweets they will help direct people to you and highlight comments when it starts getting too fast!

 Do you need to bring wine and cheese?: